DUNE/computing-training-202112/_episodes/16-closing-remarks.md

 Protocols for efficient job submission and monitoring has been proivded.

+We are thankful for the instructor's hard work, and for the numerous participants who joined.

 ###  Next Steps

 We invite you to bookmark this site and to revisit the content again, and soon.